-Christ’s dealings with the non-Jews of Palestine were secondary to His ministry for He explained, “I was not sent except to the lost sheep of the house of Israel” (Matt.
+Christ’s ministry to the non-Jews of Palestine were secondary to His ministry for He explained, “I was not sent except to the lost sheep of the house of Israel” (Matt.
 15:24).
-Jesus‘ short ministry of 3 1/3 years had to be focused primarily on the Jews, though when occasion offered He did not deny the Gentiles the blessings He accorded His own people.
-During that brief period, He exhibited the absence of favoritism whether the distinctions were of social rank, or knowledge, or wealth.
-Even His enemies acknowledged that (Matt.
+Jesus‘ short ministry of 3 1/3 years had to be focused primarily on the Jews, though when occasion offered itself, He did not deny the Gentiles the blessings He gave to His own people.
+During that brief period, He showed no favoritism to all whether the distinctions were of social rank, or knowledge, or wealth.
+And even His enemies acknowledged that (Matt.
 22:16).

 If Jesus’ labors for the Jews were to succeed, it was essential that He should observe the customs of the Jews to the extent that the Jewish leaders should have no reason to charge Him of breaking down the walls they had erected against the Gentiles, even though these walls were wrong in many respects.
 If He had done away with these barriers, He would have destroyed His influence with the very people He came to save.